These are the steps to take if you are an existing Certified Flight Instructor (CFI) who wants to instruct in Light Sport Aircraft (LSA).

 - You can start training sport pilots in the same category/class with a non-LSA aircraft such as Cessna 172, Piper, etc, but the following time is required in an LSA:

 - Student solo must be in an LSA if they are using a drivers license as medical.
-The student will also need a Sport Pilot Student certificate from a Sport Pilot DPE or the local FSDO. (this is in place of the medical student pilot certificate)
+The student will also need a Sport Pilot Student certificate from IACRA same as a private pilot.
+In fact the Student Pilot Certificate is for Sport or Private.

-- The two hours training 2 calendar months prior to checkride per 61.313 must be in an LSA.
+- The two hours training 2 calendar months prior to checkride per 61.313 can be in an LSA or heavier.

 - The Checkride (Practical exam) must be taken in a LSA.

-- Medical – If you use an Aviation 3rd class medical, you do NOT have to comply with any Sport Pilot limitations per 61.315.
+- Medical – If you have a FAA 3rd class medical, you do NOT have to comply with any Sport Pilot limitations per 61.315.
 You are operating under Part 61 Subpart H.

 Here is a unique situation where a subpart H (private) flight instructor (CFI) has a current flight instructor certificate but let his 3rd class medical expire.
 He/she can instruct a student private pilot in a light sport aircraft without an FAA medical and the time counts towards a sport pilot and private pilot because he/she is pilot in command (PIC).
 All hours count towards a sport and private certificate (except night/IFR in IMC) because the CFI has a valid Subpart H flight instructor certificate and is PIC of the LSA.
 He/she cannot fly or provide instruction in a non-LSA, at night in any aircraft or in IMR conditions in any aircraft because he/she cannot be pilot in command.

 The CFI with expired medical and a CFIS can give instrument training in an LSA required by 61.93 (e)(12) before a student cross country if it has the required equipment as long as they are in day VMC.
 No attitude display is required for this and a partial panel (compass, airspeed, altitude) is adequate.